vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/060.png)

 It reloads `ActiveAuditHeader` and `ActiveAuditItems`.

-It sets `ActiveStep` to 0---that way, we always show the user the first step (even if it's already completed).
+It also sets `ActiveStep` to 0.
+That way, we always show the user the first step (even if it's already completed).

 ## Load a single audit step